 Value analysis is a set of techniques, knowledge, and skills used to improve the value of a product by eliminating unnecessary costs or improving its functions without compromising its quality, reliability, and performance.
 It involves understanding the components of a product and related costs.

-In this article, we’ll review the benefits of value analysis, compare value analysis and value engineering, find out several techniques, explore the steps of value analysis and see an example.
+In this article, we’ll review the benefits of value analysis, compare value analysis and value engineering, unveil several techniques, explore the steps of value analysis, and see an example.

 Why is value analysis important?

-The technique is really valuable for businesses since it helps reduce costs and improve the quality of products.
+The technique is valuable for businesses since it helps reduce costs and improve the quality of products.
 Besides, it enables a company to increase business efficiency and effectiveness of all processes involved.
-The approach implies breaking down operational processes into smaller components and improving or removing them to ensure increased value in the future.
+The approach implies breaking down operational processes into smaller components and improving or removing them to ensure the increased value of a product in the future.

-Since analysis allows firms to break down the product or service into smaller components, they can evaluate each component, its importance, and its performance.
-As a result, the business obtains a clear picture of the components that are unnecessary and enable it to eliminate them and save costs.
+Since analysis allows firms to break down their product or service into smaller components, they can evaluate their importance and performance.
+As a result, businesses obtain a clear picture of the components that are unnecessary and can eliminate them to save costs.

-Value analysis brings several benefits for your business, so let’s review them.
+Value analysis brings several benefits to your business, so let’s review them.

 Benefits of Value Analysis

-As we’ve mentioned before, value analysis is crucial since it identifies the problems and suggests improvements that should be made in your company.
+As we’ve mentioned before, value analysis is crucial since it identifies possible problems and suggests improvements that should be made in your company.
 This process helps: